alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 ```
 Route in 30.221.132.228: 18081,version is v1.
 ```
-We then send an HTTP request with a gray tag in its header and the request path is `/istio-label-routing`:
+We then send an HTTP request with a gray tag in its header and the request path is `/router-test`:
 ```
-curl --location --request GET '127.0.0.1:18083/router-test' --header 'tag: gray'
+curl --location --request GET '127.0.0.1:18083/router-test' --header 'tag: v2'
 ```
 The request is routed to version v2 because the routing rule is matched by the request.
 ```